UTDallasEPICS/Leather-tumbler-/WPR.md

-# Week of lab_day
+## Week of 9/2

 ## Team Members' Progress

 _Explanation and increasing resolution of the weekly student engagement._

-1. Team member 1 - Completed task X, working on task Y | blocked by …
+1. Anthony D - Researched tumbler barrels for purchase.
 2. Team member 2 - 50% on task Z
 3. …

 ## Project Progress
+Researched the barrel and probes.
+Translated Documents and worked on semester plans.
 ### Requirements

 - Task X complete (link PR or issue if possible)